thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 ## Key Reuse Considered Harmful

-Implementations MUST NOT reuse a signing key for different purposes.
+Implementations SHOULD NOT reuse a signing key for different purposes.
 For example, if an agent implementor has two agents they want to differentiate, these should use distinct signing keys and signing key directories.